 Nomadic communities skilled in a particular craft, moving from place to place. making/selling their crafts Lack of lighting and other energy sources hindering their work.
-Multiple livelihood solutions needed, as they need to move around with their created craftwork
+Multiple livelihood solutions needed, as they need to move around with their created craftwork.

-Entrepreneur Model: Individuals with already existing infrastructure in the vicinity is chosen as the entrepreneurs to run the IECs.
-Each user in the community gives in a refundable deposit to the entrepreneur that allows them to avail of the rental services at the centre.
-User monthly/daily rental for each battery pack with a light and a mobile charger SOLUTION Community owned: Due to the smaller size of communities, and very low level of income, they come together to pay a deposit to create an IEC.
+Community owned: Due to the smaller size of communities and very low level of income, they come together to pay a deposit to create an IEC.
 Shared responsibility, where no one person is to be paid, and is managed by the community itself.
 Provision to return the system when they move out Unique solutions such as light for carts are provided to support their activities